joe5saia/Hmc.jl/README.md

 * filtered_means_x.csv are the means for the three states for the estimation ending on the given date
 * filtered_variances_x.csv are the variances for the three states for the estimation ending on the given date
 * filtered_state_probs_x.csv are the state probabilities for the three states for the last date of the estimation ending on the given date
-* filtered_trans_probs_x.csv are the transition probabilites for the three states for the estimation ending on the given date.
-These are outputed by `A[:]` to transform the matrix to a vector and need to be reshaped in column major order (default in Julia and Matlab but not Python)
+* filtered_trans_probs_x.csv are the transition probabilities for the three states for the estimation ending on the given date.
+These are outputted by `A[:]` to transform the matrix to a vector and need to be reshaped in column major order (default in Julia and Matlab but not Python)
 * smoothed_state_probs_x.csv are the state probabilities for the three states for each date of the sample from the last estimation